 How many people in the room hunt and skin their own deer? he asked.
 An array of hands went up.
 How many people wear gloves when skinning those deer? he asked.
 There weren't any hands.

 You might want to start, advised Dr. Noordheok.

 While no evidence has been established between eating venison and the disease, said Ms. Mosher, people should use common sense and when a deer has tested positive for the disease, they might not want to eat the meat.

 "You don't want to be the first case," she said, advising that people should error on the side of caution.

-Dr. Hallie Hasel, a veterinarian with the U.S. Department of Agriculture, said there is no evidence the disease has crossed over into to domestic livestock, though similar diseases do infect sheep, cattle and humans.
+Dr. Hallie Hasel, a veterinarian with the U.S. Department of Agriculture, said there is no evidence the disease has crossed over into to domestic livestock, though similar diseases do infect sheep, cattle and

 She said scientists have tried several ways and many times to infect cattle from deer.
 So far, chronic wasting disease hasn't been transmittable from an infected environment or animal.

+Dr. Hasel said she can say for sure

+A winning face

-IN ATWOOD, Tyler Bruggeman of Oberlin was surprised when he won a prize during the 24th annual banquet for the Rawlins County Sportsman's Association on Saturday. - Herald staff photo by Jim Merriott
+the 24th annual banquet for the Rawlins County Sportsman's Association on Saturday. - Herald staff photo by Jim Merriott